choudharyus/Interview-workshop1/lib/whiteboarding.md

 As you work on the solution, talk it out.
 The goal is not to arrive at the correct answer, but rather to convey how you would approach solving the problem.
+If you get stuck, ask if you can google something quickly.
+Don't google the answer to the problem, but a small piece of information that you need.
+Note that your interviewers have every right to say "No" to your request!

-When the timer goes off, take a seat in front of your interviewers!
+When the timer goes off, take a seat in front of your interviewers so you can debrief.

 ### Interview Instructions